ATTORNEY I/II/III/IV –

 routine cases under supervision and/or direction of a more experienced

-may assist a more experienced attorney on routine cases.
+experience.
+Incumbents may assist a more experienced attorney on

-second professional level.
-Incumbents are expected to independently manage
+professional level.
+Incumbents are expected to independently manage a

-general supervision will provide legal counsel and representation to
+supervision will provide legal counsel and representation to persons

 may be assigned on-going administrative responsibility for a functional

-most complex and difficult criminal cases.
-Incumbents may be assigned
+the most complex and difficult criminal cases.
+Incumbents may be

-on-going administrative responsibility for a functional area or rotate
+assigned on-going administrative responsibility for a functional area or

-between a variety of special or supervisory assignments.
+rotate between a variety of special or supervisory assignments.
+A Senior Trial Attorney

 TYPICAL TASKS